ervhart/PostgreSQLConnectiontoDatabase_and_Autocommit/README.md

 Walk through the basics of connecting PostgreSQL datatbase from Jupyter notebook and autocommits.
 Creation of table with PostgreSQL from Jupyter notebook.
-Creation of Normalized table for a music libray
+Creation of Normalized table for a music libray Creation of Denormalized table from a Normalized table.